mshendrikx/karacool/README.md

 youtube-dl is very CPU intensive, especially for single-core devices like the pi models zero and less-than 2.
 The more simultaneous downloads there are, the longer they will take.
 Try to limit it to 1-2 at a time.
 Pi 3 can handle quite a bit more.

-### I brought my pikaraoke to a friend's house and it can't connect to their network.
+### I brought my karacool to a friend's house and it can't connect to their network.
 How do I change wifi connection without ssh?

 These are my preferred ways to do it, but they might require either a USB keyboard or a computer with an SD Card reader.